-There was no effect of CO2 concentration on Rd25 (p>0.05; Table 2), a pattern that was not modified by fertilization (CO2-by-fertilization interaction: p>0.05; Table 2; Fig. 2b) or inoculation (CO2-by-inoculation interaction: p>0.05; Table 2).
-An interaction between fertilization and inoculation (p<0.001; Table 2) indicated that positive effects of increasing fertilization on Rd25 (p=0.015; Table 2) were driven by uninoculated plants (Tukey test of the fertilization-Rd25 slope in uninoculated plants: p<0.001), as there was no effect of fertilization on Rd25 in inoculated plants (Tukey test of the fertilization-Rd25 slope in inoculated plants: p>0.05).
+There was no effect of CO2 concentration on Rd25 (p>0.05; Table 2), a pattern that was not modified by nitrogen fertilization (CO2-by-nitrogen fertilization interaction: p>0.05; Table 2; Fig. 2b) or inoculation (CO2-by-inoculation interaction: p>0.05; Table 2).
+An interaction between nitrogen fertilization and inoculation (p<0.001; Table 2) indicated that positive effects of increasing nitrogen fertilization on Rd25 (p=0.015; Table 2) were driven by uninoculated plants (Tukey test of the nitrogen fertilization-Rd25 slope in uninoculated plants: p<0.001), as there was no effect of nitrogen fertilization on Rd25 in inoculated plants (Tukey test of the nitrogen fertilization-Rd25 slope in inoculated plants: p>0.05).

-Table 2 Effects of fertilization, inoculation, and CO2 on leaf gas exchange*
+Table 2 Effects of nitrogen fertilization, inoculation, and CO2 on leaf gas exchange*